When speaking with family and friends who are getting into woodworking, I’m often asked, “Does super glue work on wood?”

 Super glue works well on wood, especially small pieces of wood, because of its quick-drying properties that bond almost instantly.
 It also works well on a variety of materials, including plastics, glass, stone, ceramics, rubber, and metals.

 Super glues cure quickly and are not poisonous if they come in contact with your skin.
-When dried and cured, super glues transform to a plastic state.
+When dried and cured, super glues transform into a plastic state.
 As such, they do become somewhat brittle, susceptible to damage from dropping or shaking.